wriley/DayZBanditAI/README.md

 1.1.1 Update:

 - [FIXED] AI group is only marked as in "Pursuit" state if distance check passes.
-Waypoint patrol mode is now only restored if exiting Pursuit mode.
+- [FIXED] Waypoint patrol mode is now only restored if exiting Pursuit mode.

 Note: Information about past updates are archived in changelog.txt